 - diagnostics of gear units based on inter-correlation characteristics;

-- diagnostics of gear units based on order normalization.
+- diagnostics of gear units based on spectrum of envelope curve.